davidsasser/pitch-vision/README.md

 ## Overview

 This project takes broadcast pitch clips and outputs an annotated video showing the ball's detected position and tracked trajectory frame-by-frame, with an estimated speed/arc overlay.
-It was built to explore small, fast-moving object detection — a genuinely hard case in computer vision compared to detecting larger, slower objects.
+It was built to explore small, fast-moving object detection, a genuinely hard case in computer vision compared to detecting larger, slower objects.

 ## Demo